AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 27: Familiarize yourself with alternatives to overloading on universal references

+- Alternatives to the combination of universal references and overloading include the use of distinct function names, passing parameters by lvalue-reference-to-`const`, passing parameters by value, and using tag dispatch.
+- Constraining templates via `std::enable_if`
+  permits the use of universal references and overloading together, but it controls the conditions under which compilers may use the universal reference overloads.
+- Universal reference parameters often have efficiency advantages, but they typically have usability disadvantages.

 ### 📌 Item 28: Understand reference collapsing

+- Reference collapsing occurs in 4 contexts:
+  1. Template instantiation
+  2. `auto` type generation
+  3. Creation and use of `typedef`s and alias declarations
+  4. `decltype`
+- When compilers generate a reference to a reference in a reference collapsing context, the result becomes a single reference.
+  If either of the original references is an lvalue reference, the result is an lvalue reference.
+  Otherwise it’s an rvalue reference.
+- Universal references are rvalue references in contexts where type deduction distinguishes lvalues from rvalues and where reference collapsing occurs.

 ### 📌 Item 29: Assume that move operations are not present, not cheap, and not used

+- Assume that move operations are not present, not cheap, and not used.
+- In code with known types or support for move semantics, there is no need for assumptions.

 ### 📌 Item 30: Familiarize yourself with perfect forwarding failure cases

+- Perfect forwarding fails when template type deduction fails or when it deduces the wrong type.
+- The kinds of arguments that lead to perfect forwarding failure are braced initializers, null pointers expressed as `0` or `NULL`, declaration-only integral `const` `static` data members, template and overloaded function names, and bitfields.